 Humanitarian organizations were, and are, rooted in national contexts.
 The majority of the international or transnational aid operations undertaken by humanitarian agencies took place in the age of nationalism.
-Leaders of humanitarian organizations came from specific cultural, political, religious milieus, which affected their humanitarian politics.
-In this volume, contributors focus on a specific variety of humanitarian actions: those undertaken by individuals, associations and organizations beyond national frontiers.
+Leaders of humanitarian organizations came from specific cultural, political, and religious milieus, which affected their humanitarian politics.
+In this volume, contributors focus on a specific variety of humanitarian actions: those undertaken by individuals, associations, and organizations beyond national frontiers.
 Nonetheless, the distinction between humanitarian aid taking place within versus beyond the nation is an artificial and, to some extent, a misleading one.
 It overlooks the range of actions that characterized humanitarianism – in its Western and non-Western variants – from the mid-nineteenth century to the post-1945 era.
-During this period, humanitarians’ mental geography – certainly those from North America and Western Europe – did not necessarily coincide with state-frontiers.
-In fact, many humanitarians undertook aid or rescue operations close to their headquarters, within national frontiers, and simultaneously operated in various colonial or imperial territories as well as beyond national and imperial frontiers.
+During this period, humanitarians’ mental geography – certainly for those from North America and Western Europe – did not necessarily coincide with state frontiers.
+In fact, many humanitarians undertook aid or rescue operations close to their headquarters, within national frontiers, and simultaneously operated in various colonial or imperial territories as well as beyond national and imperial borders.
 Examples include the American Red Cross, the Quakers, and the American Board for Foreign Missions, three U.S. institutions active at three levels: domestically, in occupied (colonial) territories from Cuba to the Philippines, and internationally.
 In practice, humanitarian efforts directed outside the nation-state – whether within imperial holdings or beyond – were not completely distinct from more local acts of charity and philanthropy.
 Historically, humanitarian actors have moved rather fluidly between aid, relief, or reform efforts targeting domestic and distant unfortunates.
-Similarly, beginning in the mid-19th century, professional journalists and photographers, on their own initiative or on behalf of organizations, moved fluidly between domestic, imperial, and broader international settings in their efforts to capture, document, and publicize instances of human misery.
+Similarly, beginning in the mid-nineteenth century, professional journalists and photographers, on their own initiative or on behalf of organizations, moved fluidly between domestic, imperial, and broader international settings in their efforts to capture, document, and publicize instances of human misery.

 In this volume, we start with the assumption that humanitarian aid meant different things to different individual actors and to different organizations at different times.
-Despite its moniker, humanitarianism is not a singular –ism.
+Despite its label, humanitarianism is not a singular -ism.
 In practice, it took various forms during the period covered in this volume, the 1870s to 2010.
 Humanitarians, sometimes within the same organization, disagreed – and still disagree today – on plausible categorizations of “needy” and on who should be recipients of aid.
-At its inception in 1863, the International Committee of the Red Cross [ICRC] focused on mitigating the worst effects of war and sought to aid only wounded soldiers on the battlefield.
-In ensuing decades, some humanitarians, for practical, political, or strategic reasons, specialized in relief for women and children; others, most famously, Save the Children Fund, focused on feeding, housing, and educating children exclusively.
+At its inception in 1863, the International Committee of the Red Cross (ICRC) focused on mitigating the worst effects of war and sought to aid only wounded soldiers on the battlefield.
+In ensuing decades, some humanitarians, for practical, political, or strategic reasons, specialized in relief for women and children; others – most famously, the Save the Children Fund – focused on feeding, housing, and educating children exclusively.
 Even the category “needy children” was hardly straightforward.
 Some humanitarians included children of all ages while others focused their action on behalf of orphaned children only.
 Historically, other key terms – such as “victim,” “refugee,” “crisis,” or “emergency” – have emerged as foci for relief efforts and have been defined in various ways by humanitarian actors and organizations.
-Humanitarians disagreed on why, how, when and for how long individuals, communities or entire nations were worthy of aid or assistance.
+Humanitarians disagreed on why, how, when, and for how long individuals, communities, or entire nations were worthy of aid or assistance.
 Our goal is to examine the meaning and definitions that the protagonists of the time gave to humanitarianism.